 In truth, they probably will.
 Owners will not want to pay you for getting hurt on their premises.
 So, they’ll either (a) try to fix the hazard that caused your accident or (b) point fingers and blame the victim to avoid liability.
 Or, they’ll try both of these things.

-Here’s the good news: Florida has pure comparative negligence rules.
-This means that sharing the blame for an accident won’t prevent you from filing a lawsuit and recovering compensation.
-It will, however, limit how much money you can get.
+Here’s the good news: Florida has modified comparative negligence rules.
+This means that sharing the blame for an accident won’t prevent you from filing a lawsuit and recovering compensation — unless you were mostly at fault.

 Don’t let property owners or insurance companies take away the compensation you need and deserve.
 Let our personal injury attorneys in Destin, Florida argue against claims that you share fault.
 We’ll be prepared to defend you at every turn and work hard to discredit these allegations.